Champions League final 2023: When is it, what TV channel is it on and what is the venue?

 The finalists for Uefa’s showpiece club competition have been decided.
 Manchester City take on Inter Milan in the final of the 67th edition of the European Cup.

-For City, the match comes a week after their FA Cup against arch-rivals Manchester United.
-Having already won the Premier League, victory at Wembley would ensure they are going for the Treble – a feat only achieved in the UK once before, by United.
+For City, the match comes a week after their FA Cup victory against arch-rivals Manchester United.
+That win ensures they are going for the Treble – a feat only achieved in the UK once before, by United.

 When is it?